arturopala/akka-io-sctp/README.md

 # akka-io-sctp
-[Akka I/O](http://doc.akka.io/docs/akka/snapshot/scala/io.html) driver for [SCTP](http://en.wikipedia.org/wiki/Stream_Control_Transmission_Protocol) protocol based on [Oracle JDK 7/8 support](http://www.oracle.com/technetwork/articles/javase/index-139946.html).
+[Akka I/O](http://doc.akka.io/docs/akka/snapshot/scala/io.html) driver for [SCTP](http://en.wikipedia.org/wiki/Stream_Control_Transmission_Protocol) protocol based on [Oracle JDK 7/8 SCTP support](http://www.oracle.com/technetwork/articles/javase/index-139946.html).

 ## About SCTP - Stream Control Transmission Protocol

 The Stream Control Transmission Protocol (SCTP) is a IP transport protocol, existing at an equivalent level with UDP (User Datagram Protocol) and TCP (Transmission Control Protocol), which provide transport layer functions to  Internet applications.

 Like TCP, SCTP provides a reliable transport service, ensuring that data is transported across the network without error and in sequence.

 Like TCP, SCTP is a session-oriented mechanism, meaning that a relationship is created between the endpoints of an SCTP association prior to data being transmitted, and this relationship is maintained until all data transmission has been successfully completed.

 Unlike TCP, SCTP provides a number of functions that are critical for telephony signaling transport, and at the same time can potentially benefit other applications needing transport with additional performance and reliability.